shiyis/nlpwshiyi/modules/4e-c4fe-tbip.md

 ```

 The results are inferred using variational inference with reparameterization gradients.
-We provide a brief summary below, but encourage readers to refer to the original paper for a more complete overview.

 It is intractable to evaluate the posterior distribution, so we approximate the posterior with a distribution.
 How do we set the values?
 We want to minimize the KL-Divergence between and the posterior, which is equivalent to maximizing the ELBO: